 - Await the visa decision, which usually takes 3–8 weeks.

-Average Salary
+Average Salary:

 The average pay for someone working for a charity in Scotland is about £22,000 a year.
 Salaries may be different for people with different levels of experience, depending on the size of the charity and their specific job within it.

-Who Can Apply:
+Who Can Apply?

-- Foreigners requiring visa sponsorship
+- International applicants needing visa sponsorship

-- Scottish citizens
+- Scottish residents

 - UK citizens

 If you want to make the world a better place, jobs as a charity worker in Scotland are a great way to get involved with important causes and help people in need.
-You can get useful training while helping your community if you can get a visa sponsored.
+You can get useful training while helping your community if you can get a sponsored visa.
 Check out the rewarding jobs that are out there and take the first step toward a career that makes you happy, improves your skills, and leaves a lasting effect on society.
 Send in your application now to become an important part of the Scottish charity field!

-Frequently Asked Questions
+Frequently Asked Questions:

 What is the minimum age requirement to apply?